-There are several alternative height equipment’s to paint high grounds, such as aerial lifts, scaffolds and trestles.
+Alternative height equipment to paint high grounds, such as aerial lifts, scaffolds, and trestles.
 Some are safer than others, and more convenient on an exterior or interior basis, giving the painter a sense of safety.
-Therefore, it is essential to select that which best fits the need and exact height, maintaining safety.

-- Extension poles are the most convenient to paint high places inside the house
+- Extension poles are the most convenient for painting high places inside the house.

 - Aerial lifts are the safest method to paint high exterior walls